sfigg/commercialization-public/docset/customize/mdm/networkqospolicy-csp.md

 -	Layer 2 tagging using a IEEE 802.1p priority value
 -	Layer 3 tagging using a differentiated services code point (DSCP) value

-> [!NOTE]
-> Note: The NetworkQoSPolicy CSP is supported only on Microsoft Surface Hub.

 The following diagram shows the NetworkQoSPolicy configuration service provider in tree format.